 And here's the more fascinating part.

-If you just project out a little bit here, you're about to see a battle, a conflict, a an all-out war among Democrats fighting for this nomination.
+If you just project out a little bit here, you're about to see a battle, a conflict, an all-out war among Democrats fighting for this nomination.

-And if you if you add the additional calculus that they're gonna try and screw Bernie again, and they're gonna try and rig it again.
+And if you add the additional calculus that they're going to try and screw Bernie again, and they're going to try and rig it again, it is only going to get worse and worse.

 Anyway, glad you're with us.

-Uh I don't even know where to begin.
+I don't even know where to begin.

 I'll start here.

-Two-thirds now of the American people actually believe Monmouth University poll released yesterday that they believe Donald Trump will definitely probably be re-elected in November.
+Two-thirds now of the American people actually believe, Monmouth University poll released yesterday that they believe Donald Trump will definitely probably be re-elected in November.

 I don't want any of you to believe it.